 You may still file a paper renter rebate claim.
-Complete a paper Landlord Certificate.
+Complete a paper Landlord Certificate, Form LC-142, Landlord Certificate.
 Include your landlord's name, address, and telephone number, and attach copies of your cancelled checks or receipts for rent paid.
 Attach a letter explaining why you could not get a Landlord Certificate.
 Do not sign the form.

 Mail completed renter rebate forms to:

 Vermont Department of Taxes